This post contains affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

 Buy the best one you can afford.
 In general, paying more will get you a stronger machine that lasts longer so if you intend to row for a long time, paying a bit more will actually be cheaper in the long run.

-If you want to buy a good machine but aren’t sure if you want to do if for a long time, buying the Concept2 is a good idea.
+If you want to buy a good machine to start on but aren’t sure if you want to row for a long time, buying the Concept2 is a good idea.
 Yes it’s expensive but it’s among the best out there.
-And since it’s a very popular brand, second hand prices stay quite high so you can get a big part of your money back.
+And since it’s a very popular brand, second hand prices stay quite high so you can get a big part of your money back if you would want to sell it.
+And it’s in gyms everywhere around the world because it’s suitable for everyone and they’re reliable.

 The Sunny-Health rower is very simple but does the job.
 If you just want to get your toes in the simulated water, this is a good place to start.
 It’s good value for money but since it’s cheap, don’t expect something that lasts for several decades.